AccessCoursesOnline

 Assessments

 All Access to HE Diplomas require the achievement of 60 credits.
 45 of the 60 credits must be graded at Level 3 (pass, merit or distinction).
 Such credits will arise from the Academic Subject Content Modules.
 The remaining 15 credits are ungraded and can be achieved at either Level 2 or Level 3.
 Students may only be registered against units with a maximum combined total credit value of 60.
 The length of time required for a learner to complete their diploma, for all Access to HE Diplomas the notional learning hours are 600.
 Notional learning hours comprise all learning that may be relevant to the achievement of the learning outcomes including directed and private study, practical and project work, assignments and assessment time.
 The assessment methods used for each unit of your course will be detailed in the Programme Handbook.
 Your tutor will provide you with formative feedback and provisional grades.
 Your grades will be then evaluated by the Examination Board.
-Examination Boards are a key part of the quality assurance processes to safeguard comparable standards across Access to Higher Education schemes within the UK.
-The Examination Board is attended by an external examiner, who will review the work of students, the marks awarded and the assessment process as a whole before confirming grades.
 Final grades will be released to students after the External Moderation Visit.

 Qualification